mclancy96/rspec-model-specs-with-validations-and-associations-readme/README.md

-# RSpec: Model Specs with Validations & Associations
+# RSpec: Model Specs with Validations & Associations (Book & BookReview Edition)

 Welcome to Lesson 20!
-In this lesson, we're going to take a deep dive into writing RSpec model specs for ActiveRecord validations and associations in Rails.
-We'll also introduce FactoryBot, your new best friend for setting up test data.
-If you know Ruby and Rails but are new to automated testing, this is your on-ramp to writing robust, maintainable, and DRY model specs.
-We'll explain every concept in multiple ways, show you lots of code examples (with file path comments!), and give you practice prompts to reinforce your learning.
-Let's get started!
+In this lesson, you'll learn how to write robust model specs for validations and associations using a real Rails/ActiveRecord setup with a Book/BookReview domain.
+All examples use Rails models, migrations, and RSpec best practices, so you can focus on realistic, hands-on learning.
+You'll see how to test validations, associations, and more, with clear, practical examples.

 ---

 ## Why Test Models?

-Models are the heart and soul of your Rails app.
+Models are the heart and soul of your app.
 They:

 - Hold your business logic
 - Enforce validations (rules about what data is allowed)